The 8 Biggest affiliate marketing fraud cases

-Marketers are expected to lose $1.4 billion in 2020 due to affiliate marketing fraud, according to a study by CHEQ and the University of Baltimore.
-This is part of a wider $23 billion ad fraud that occurs across various different advertising marketing channels.
+Marketers are lost approximately $1.4 billion in 2020 due to affiliate marketing fraud, according to a study by CHEQ and the University of Baltimore.
+This was part of a wider $23 billion ad fraud that occurs across various different advertising marketing channels.

 However at least 9% of all transactions across mobile, desktop and app attribution are affected by fraud, from cookie stuffing to attribution fraud and typo squatting.
 Bad actors exploit shortcomings in tracking and attribution to claim online commissions unfairly, damaging both the digital advertising metrics, and ultimately bottom line, in online advertising campaign.

-Here are eight of the biggest affiliate fraud cases you need to know, revealing the way that affiliate fraud cases work.
+Here are eight of the biggest affiliate marketing fraud cases you need to know, revealing the way affiliate fraud cases work.

 1. Brothers, Andrew Chiu and Allen J. Chiu (2012) were found guilty in the US of a scheme to defraud Nordstrom of more than $1.4 million in commissions and rebates.
 According to the FBI, both men belong to FatWallet., a membership-based shopping community website promoting various online retailers by providing coupons and cash back incentives for purchases.
 FatWallet paid cash back rewards to the Chiu brothers for purchases made at various online retailers, including Nordstrom.com.
 In January 2010, the brothers discovered they could exploit a computer programming error in Nordstrom’s ordering system by placing orders that would ultimately be blocked by Nordstrom.
 The fraudulent ordering resulted in Nordstrom paying $1.4 million in rebates and commissions, with more than $650,000 in fraudulent cash back payments going directly to the brothers.